 NSAIDs sometimes cause bleeding in the stomach and gastrointestinal tract in older adults and others.
 This is true even in normal dosages.
 Also, children and teens under 19 should never take aspirin.
 It can cause a rare but potentially fatal condition called Reye syndrome.

 Some cough and cold medicines and allergy medicines may contain acetaminophen or an NSAID along with other ingredients.
-So it's important to carefully read the labels of all the drugs you might be taking.
-That way you won't inadvertently take a double dose of the same type of drug in 2 different products.
+So it's important to carefully read the labels of all the medicines you might be taking.
+That way you won't inadvertently take a double dose of the same type of medicine in 2 different products.

-It's also important to know that many prescription pain medications contain acetaminophen or NSAIDs.
-If your doctor gives you a prescription medicine for pain, make sure you understand what's in that medicine.
-Don't combine it with similar OTC drugs, or this will put you at risk for overdosing.
-Always ask your doctor or pharmacist if you are unsure.
+It's also important to know that many prescription pain medicines contain acetaminophen or NSAIDs.
+If your healthcare provider gives you a prescription medicine for pain, make sure you understand what's in that medicine.
+Don't combine it with similar OTC medicines, or this will put you at risk for overdosing.
+Always ask your healthcare provider or pharmacist if you are unsure.

-Pain relievers can react harmfully with other medications, especially blood thinners.
-If you take any prescription drugs, ask your doctor if you should avoid any OTC pain relievers.
+Pain relievers can react harmfully with other medicines, especially blood thinners.
+If you take any prescription medicines, ask your healthcare provider if you should avoid any OTC pain relievers.
 Also, some OTC pain relievers can make certain medical conditions worse.
-So find out from your doctor which ones are safe for you.
+So find out from your healthcare provider which ones are safe for you.

 Be especially careful when giving OTC pain relievers to children.
 Use only the special device that comes with the package to measure out a dose.
 And never give a child more than the recommended dosage.
 Also, check other medicines your child is taking to make sure you are not accidentally double-dosing.

 If you're breastfeeding and taking codeine, your breast milk will have codeine in it.
 This can put your baby at risk for overdosing on codeine.
-Talk with your doctor before using an OTC that has codeine in it.
+Talk with your healthcare provider before using an OTC that has codeine in it.

 Your Family's Health